pp-mo/ncdata/docs/userdocs/user_guide/general_topics.rst

 These are effectively those defined by `netcdf4-python <https://unidata.github.io/netcdf4-python/>`_, and this therefore also effectively determines what we see in `dask arrays <https://docs.dask.org/en/stable/array.html>`_ .

-However, at present ncdata directly supports only the so-called "Primitive Types" of the `NetCDF Enhanced Data Model`_  : :ref:`data-model`.
+However, at present ncdata directly supports only the so-called "Primitive Types" of the NetCDF "Enhanced Data Model".
-So, this does ***not*** include the user-defined, enumerated or variable-length datatypes.
+So, it does **not** include the user-defined, enumerated or variable-length datatypes.

 .. attention::

-    In practice, we have found that at least variables of the variable-length "string" datatype do seem to function correctly at present, but this is not officially supported, and not currently tested.
+    In practice, we have found that at least variables of the variable-length "string" datatype **do** seem to function correctly at present, but this is not officially supported, and not currently tested.

+    See also : :ref:`howto_load_variablewidth_strings`

-    We hope to extend support to the more general `NetCDF Enhanced Data Model`_ in future.
+    We hope to extend support to the more general `NetCDF Enhanced Data Model`_ in future

 For reference, the currently supported + tested datatypes are :